-Serbia, Bosnia, Montenegro: Project of 400 kV Interconnection will increase cross border electricity trading and connection with Italy1.
-July 2015. / News Serbia Energy
+Serbia, Bosnia, Montenegro: Project of 400 kV Interconnection will increase cross border electricity trading and connection with Italy, News Serbia Energy

 The Feasibility Study, with Environmental and Social Impact Assessment ESIA, for the 400 kV interconnection between Bajina Bašta in Serbia, Pljevlje in Montenegro and Višegrad in Bosnia and Herzegovina, has shown that the project will bring economic benefits to the states included in the project and that it is economically feasible for the transmission system operators.
 Project implementation will probably also generate economic benefits for the electricity markets in Southeast Europe.